tavarezsz/amazonScrapper/README.md

 bun start
 ```

-The server runs by default at port 3000, but can be changed in the .env file
+The server runs by default at http://locahost:3000.
+Just copy paste it into the browser.

 Observations:

-Keywords in english tend to return better results

-Most prices might not appear in the frontend due to having multiple options to choose from.
+Some prices might not appear in the frontend due to having multiple options to choose from.
 In this case amazon stores the prices for diferent options in another url.
 In this case, i choose to redirect the user to the amazon page by clicking in the product title

 Im using some countermesures but amazon might still block the requests due to bot-like activity